tranquilitybase-io/tb-activator-gcp-vpn/vpn/README.md

 |------|-------------|
 | vpn_one_interface_0_ip_address | The IP address associated with interface 0 of the left VPN Gateway |
 | vpn_one_interface_1_ip_address | The IP address associated with interface 1 of the left VPN Gateway |

-### Configure a Service Account
-In order to utilise this module you must have a Service Account with the following roles:
-- roles/compute.networkAdmin on the organization

-You must also have the following permission on the project where the peer gateway is located in order to interact with it:
-- compute.vpngateways.use

-### Enable API's
-In order to operate with the Service Account you must activate the following API on the project where the Service Account was created:
-- Compute Engine API - compute.googleapis.com

-## Development
-### File structure
-The project has the following folders and files:

-- /: root folder
-- /example: example for using this module
-- /main.tf: calling module, calls the vpn module
-- /output.tf: the outputs of the module
-- /variables.tf: all the variables for the module
-- /vpn: module that is responsible for the setup of the vpn
-- /README.md: this file